 Can I use my Android Phone with Freestyle Libre

-Freestyle Libre works great would my iPhone (iPhone 7 or newer).
-Sadly, the system is currently not available for Android phones.
+LFreestyle Libre works great would my iPhone (iPhone 7 or newer).
+Officially, the system is currently not available for Android phones.
 I inquired with Abbott Canada regarding using the Libre with an Android device and here is there response:

 ”Countries have different requirements and registration timelines.
 We’re working to make the Android app available in Canada, but cannot commit to specific timing at this point” – May 2019